- Events

 Here’s what your ticket includes:

 The full Rest is History live experience, with Tom and Dominic on stage with the country’s leading historians.
-Eight headline shows across the weekend, with guests we’ve never had on stage together, and an opening and closing talk each day from Tom and Dominic.
+Ten headline shows across the weekend, with guests we’ve never had on stage together, and an opening and closing talk each day from Tom and Dominic.

 Henry VIII’s Great Hall, the Tudor kitchens and the baroque state apartments built for William III and Mary II.
 60 acres of gardens to wander between shows.
 The whole estate, yours for the day.